apskhem/cratesinquire/README.md

 ## What It Can Do?

-- Send request to https://crates.io/api/v1/ and process the data.
+- Sends request to https://crates.io/api/v1/ and process the data.
 - Displays extra crate data, extended from crate.io.
 - Displays data diagram comparison.
 - Displays crate dependencies in depth.